 One very common and painful lesson many tourists never seem to learn is that driving should be left to the locals.
 It is so common that road rash scars from wiping out on scooters has been termed the "Koh Phangan Tattoo".
 You will see dozens of tourists all wrapped in bandages as well as dozens of medical centers in Haad Rin usually always full of someone getting bandaged or recovering from some bad drugs.

 The full moon party itself can better be classified as the night when thousands of people piss in the surf while thousands more walk through it.
 The other part of the full moon party is 10,000 guys dancing around 5 girls hoping they will be the closest when the girl passes out so they can take advantage.
 It is really a sick spectacle that must be witnessed to believe it, and be disgusted by it.

 In addition to the above, the taxi's are overly reckless and aggressive in Koh Phangan and are usually the cause of the heavily injured tourist population.

-As Koh Phangan’s larger and calmer cousin, Koh Samui is the most accessible of the islands (with its own airport) in the Gulf of Thailand, and has rapidly established as one of the world’…
+As Koh Phangan’s larger and calmer cousin, Koh Samui is the most accessible of the islands in the Gulf of Thailand, with an airport and ferry service.
+Koh Samui has rapidly established as …